 2. Public Safety will vigorously enforce Georgia’s “Parking Law for Persons with Disabilities” in accordance with OCGA 40-6-226.
 Drivers of vehicles parked in spaces designated for persons with disabilities must have a valid license plate or display, on their dashboard (in full view) or hung from their rear view mirror, the official permit issued by the Department of Motor Vehicles for persons with disabilities.

-5. Parking at the Bank is reserved for Faculty and Staff only.
+5. Parking at the Welcome Center (old bank building) is reserved for Visitors and Faculty/Staff only.

 6. The parking areas behind the Paul Jones/Smith Johnston Halls, the Administration Building, the Hasty Student Center, around the Dobbs Building, and in front of the Lawson-Tarpley Buildings are reserved for Faculty and Staff only.
 All others who park in these reserved areas are subject to receiving a citation.